NeoGeographyToolkit/StereoPipeline/docs/next_steps.rst

 spatial reference set flag, ``--t_srs``.
 If the target spatial reference flag is applied with any of the reference spheroid options, the reference spheroid option will overwrite the datum defined in the target spatial reference set.

-The following examples produce the same output.
-However, the last two results will also show correctly the name of the datum in the geoheader, not just the values of its axes.
+The following two examples produce the same output.
+However, the last one will also show correctly the name of the datum in the geoheader, not just the values of its axes.

 ::

     point2dem --t_srs "+proj=longlat +a=3396190 +b=3376200"          \
-       results/output-PC.tif

-    point2dem --t_srs http://spatialreference.org/ref/iau2000/49900/ \
        results/output-PC.tif

     point2dem --t_srs                                                \